 Extra time for LTFT trainees in need of support

-Whenever a LTFT trainee needs extra time to meet training requirements (eg from an ARCP outcome three or not passing the MRCPCH), the time extension to meet the requirements can be pro rata where a training programme can arrange this.
+Whenever a LTFT trainee needs extra time to meet training requirements (for example from an ARCP outcome 3 or not passing the MRCPCH), the time extension to meet the requirements can be pro rata where a TPD can arrange this.

-We provide concessions on membership and training for trainees working seven or fewer sessions per week.
-Make your application here:
+RCPCH - We provide concessions on membership and training for trainees working seven or fewer sessions per week - apply for a concession.

-Concessions are available for part-time doctors, defined as those working six sessions or fewer (three days/week), from ST4 onwards.
-At lower grades, part-time workers pay the same fees as full-time.
+Medical Defence Union - Concessions are available for part-time doctors, defined as those working six sessions or fewer (three days/week), from ST4 onwards.
+At lower grades, part-time workers pay the same fees as full time.